badeend/EnumClass/docs/json.md

 ```

 ###### DiscriminatorNamingPolicy
-When calling `.AddEnumClasses()` you can optionally pass any [`JsonNamingPolicy`](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonnamingpolicy) to alter the default naming scheme.
+When calling `.AddEnumClasses()` you can optionally pass a [`JsonNamingPolicy`](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonnamingpolicy) to alter the default naming scheme.
 For example:

 ```cs
 options.AddEnumClasses(new() { DiscriminatorNamingPolicy = JsonNamingPolicy.KebabCaseLower });